othmandev97/deleteFilePy/README.md

 # DeleteFilePy
-Delete a file by extension in Python?
+Delete a file by extension in Python